urql-graphql/urql/docs/core/testing.md

 ### Fetching

 Fetching states can be simulated by returning a stream which never returns.
-Wonka provides a utility for this aptly called `never`.
+Wonka provides a utility for this, aptly called `never`.

 Here's a fixture which stays in the _fetching_ state.